Courtesy title: Courtesy title used by sons and daughters

 The heir apparent of a titled nobleman used one of the lesser titles of his father as a courtesy title.
 In the 17th century, the heirs of the most powerful dukes were sometimes allowed to assume the title of prince.
 In the 18th century, a trend was for the heir to use the title of duke.
 It was achieved in one of three ways: if the head of family held two dukedoms, his heir could use the junior one; the head of family could resign his French peerage to his heir, who assumed a new title of duke while the father retained his ducal title; the king could confer a brevet de duc, that is formally accord the non-hereditary style and precedence of a duke to the heir of a ducal title.

 The younger sons of a noble titleholder used one of the family's lesser titles, but rarely one of duke or prince.
 Even in untitled families of the nobility, every son used a different territorial designation, the so-called nom de terre.

 The daughters used the title of mademoiselle, followed by the name of a manor owned by their father.
 For example, Anne Marie Louise d'Orléans, Duchess of Montpensier (known as La Grande Mademoiselle), was the eldest daughter of Gaston d'Orléans (Monsieur) and his first wife Marie de Bourbon, Duchess of Montpensier.
 Anne Marie Louise was officially known as Mademoiselle from the time of her birth.

 United Kingdom

 The United Kingdom has a detailed system of courtesy titles and styles by which the eldest son, male-line grandson or great-grandson and heir of a peer may use a subsidiary title of his ancestor even though it is the ancestor who holds the title substantively.
 By extension, the children not only of all peers but of those who bear derivative courtesy titles as male-line descendants of a substantive peer bear specific titles (Lord/Lady) or styles (The Honourable) by courtesy.
-Under United Kingdom law, users of courtesy titles of nobility have been held to be commoners, eligible for election to the House of Commons but not members of the House of Lords.
+Under United Kingdom law, users of courtesy titles of nobility are held to be commoners, eligible for election to the House of Commons rather than being members of the House of Lords.